rahul051296/small-talk-rasa-stack/data/data.md

 - I know that's right

 ## intent:smalltalk.agent.sure
-- are you sure
+- are you sure?
-- are you sure right now
+- are you sure right now?
-- are you sure today
+- are you sure today?
-- are you sure now
+- are you sure now?
-- are you sure tonight
+- are you sure tonight?

 ## intent:smalltalk.agent.talk_to_me
-- why aren't you talking to me
+- why aren't you talking to me?
 - do you want to chat with me
 - will you talk to me
 - talk to me